svenwal/gaszaehler-home-assistant-esphome/README.md

 ```

 This is the actual variable which stores and updates the gas meter value.
 Note it is based on pulses where are 1/100 of the value.
 So the above example actually represents `14650,46`.

+📝 Set the initial value to the value you have read from the gas meter.

 The parameter `restore_value` tells the ESP8266 to restore the value from the flash memory after a power outage.
 This is the corresponding change to the above `restore_from_flash` and tells the ESPHome that this variable should be stored in the flash memory.